eaeniko/Trybe/README.md

 * Introduction - Unix & Shell
 * Unix & Bash - Part 1
 * Unix & Bash - Part 2

+## Block 2 - Git, GitHub & Internet
+* Git & GitHub - What is and what is for
+* Git & GitHub - Learning the commands
+* Internet - Leraning how it works